Orewa

 Residential Subdivision

-Kensington Park (16-hectare masterplanned community with lakes and recreation), Grand Terraces (120 lots across three stages), and Coast (34 townhouses + 4 commercial).
-All require elevated platforms for coastal hazards and comprehensive drainage.
+Kensington Park (16-hectare masterplanned community with lakes and recreation areas), Grand Terraces (120 lots across three stages), Coast (34 townhouses plus 4 commercial).
+Every one of those needed elevated platforms for coastal hazards, slope management, and drainage systems designed for compound flooding.
+That's the template for subdivision work on the Hibiscus Coast.

 Expert Insight